Coalition overview

 lattices, standalone organisms, and zero or more

-confluences (cross-citizen organisms) — and handing
+composite organisms (cross-member organisms) — and

-compile in.
+they compile in.
 A coalition may also ship up to four

-modules (Atlas, Almanac, Chronicle, Compute) and an
+modules (Atlas, Almanac, Chronicle, Compute, Randomness) and an

 optional coalition-scoped ticket issuer under the same